 But where are the best spots?

-The grassy knoll where the Drama Theatre used to be is central to everything.
+The grassy knoll outside the Auchmuty Library is central to everything.
 The ICT Building also has its own private courtyard which is neat.
 Over on Hunter side, Park on the Hill always brings the good vibes.
 I think I might leave this one up to you though!

 Ever wondered if frequent duckling sightings assist with productivity?
 Yea, me too.
 Luckily you can sit overlooking the Pond by the Ganda Burung Cafe to do some research of your own.
 It’s the perfect spot to grab some Vitamin D while having a bite to eat or doing some prep for your next class.
 If big open spaces are more your thing the Library Quad is the perfect place to kick back and get some study done.